Streampunk/dynamorse-deprecated/README.md

 ## Support, status and further development

 Streampunk Media have released dynamorse as open source so that interested users can try out the project's unique approach, track its progress and provide feedback.
-This is prototype software that is not yet for production use in its current form.
-To date, the authors have focused on de-risking the platform as they build from the ground up, proving ideas such as reactive streams with IoT and asynchronous access to media-processing C++ libraries.
+This is prototype software that is not yet suitable for production use in its current form.
+To date, the authors have focused on de-risking the platform as they build from the ground up, proving ideas such as combining reactive streams with IoT and asynchronous access with media-processing C++ libraries.
 As a result, many of the dynamorse nodes are not fully functional and - in some cases - not even implemented at all.
 It is the authors' intention to complete this work.
-The status of the implementation and the current next-step plan can be viewed via github issues and milestones.
+The status of the implementation and the current next-step plan can be viewed via [github issues](https://github.com/Streampunk/dynamorse/issues) and [milestones](https://github.com/Streampunk/dynamorse/milestones).

 Contributions can be made via pull requests and will be considered by the authors on their merits.
-Enhancement requests and bug reports should be raised as github issues.
-For support, to request development priority or for bespoke node development, please contact Streampunk Media](http://www.streampunk.media/).
-For updates follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.
+Enhancement requests and bug reports should be raised as [github issues](https://github.com/Streampunk/dynamorse/issues).
+For support, to request development priority or for bespoke node development, please contact Streampunk Media](http://www.streampunk.media/) at [furnace@streampunk.media](mailto:furnace@streampunk.media).
+For updates, follow [@StrmPunkd](https://twitter.com/StrmPunkd) on Twitter.

 Dynamorse will remain open-source.
 Where links are made to commercial 3rd party libraries, such as codec libraries, access to those features will only be available via a professional-grade support contract.
 The aim is to give user's a choice between patent-free codecs with open-source implementations (VP8, VP9, VC-2, etc) and codecs with associated patents where professional grade implementations are only available commercially (AVCi, HEVC).
 More details of the support packages to follow.